cloudify-cosmo/docs.getcloudify.org/content/blueprints/walkthrough-create-scaling-system.md

 ---

-We will now build, from scratch, a simple scaling system on AWS.
+We will now build, from scratch, a simple system which is capable of scaling on AWS.
 Our system will consist of a number of instances under a single load balancer.

 We start out by importing the tosca definitions file and corresponding cloudify types definitions file.